Tom Hawkins (footballer, born 1988): Personal life

 As well as his father, Hawkins' uncles Michael Hawkins and Robb Hawkins—and his maternal grandfather, Fred Le Deux—all played football for Geelong.

+Tom married his long-time love, Emma Clapham during a ceremony at Marcus Hill, Geelong in 2016.
+The couple have three children together, daughters, Arabella and Primrose and a son, Henry.

-Hawkins' nickname 'Tomahawk' is a play on his first name and surname, with references to a tomahawk axe or tomahawk missile, and has proven a popular calling card within the league.
+Hawkins' nickname "Tomahawk" is a play on his first name and surname, with references to a tomahawk axe or tomahawk missile, and has proven a popular calling card within the league.